The FC Mina Loreto

 This early line only ran for 5-6 km and cannot have extended into the valley itself.
 It probably started somewhere near the town sawmill (in what is now Barrio Prat) and ran down roughly parallel to the river before winding through the streets to reach the seashore.
 A muelle was built and three 40 ton iron lighters purchased to ferry the coal out to waiting ships.
 However, the line seems to have suffered greatly from river erosion in flood times and may have been out of use and dismantled by the mid 1870s with the stock (though not the locos?) having been sold (2).
 However, a photo of the Plaza Muñoz Gamero taken in 1880/1 clearly shows track still in place.

 Interestingly, when the violent insurrection amongst soldiers and convicts occurred at Punta Arenas in 1877, the governor is reported to have hidden his family for safety in 'a small engine shed close to the sea' (3).
 Whether this was that belonging to this tramway has not been confirmed.

 An 1890s report stated that the rolling stock had been from Britain (4).
 This has recently been confirmed by Señor Mateo Martinic having unearthed the first known photo of either of the locomotives (19).
-Although a poor quality print it does enable their identification as Manning Wardle 0-4-0ST number 580 of 1876.
+Although a poor quality print it does enable its identification as Manning Wardle 0-4-0ST number 580 of 1876.
 This was supplied to the Straits of Magellan via Bates Stokes & Co., and is clearly labelled in MW files as being of 3' 6" gauge.
 The loco was a 'class H special' and had an unusual cab with porthole spectacles and a curved backsheet.
 It also had side buffers.